 Jin Lei received an MS in Statistics and a PhD in Sociology from the University of Chicago.
 Before joining CUHK she was a post-doctoral fellow at the Robert Wood Johnson Scholars in Health Policy Program at Harvard University.
 Her overarching research interest lies in the interplay of health, medicine and social systems.
 She has published in journals such as Demography, Social Science & Medicine, Social Science Research and Health Affairs, among others.
 Jin's work falls into two areas: the social determinants of health and the social organisation of health care.
 In the first area, she has examined how people's social relationships are linked to their health-related outcomes.
 She has published papers assessing how marital status affects the utilisation of health care and how local and trans-local social ties influence rural-to-urban migrants'mental health by shaping their social comparisons.
 She is also interested in delineating how structural inequality affects individual health through psychosocial pathways.
 In her current projects, she is investigating how relative social status, status inconsistency and social mobility influence health, the consequences of migration for psychological well-being and the health effects of contextual social inequality in China.
 In the area of social organisation of health care, she has studied patient-doctor interaction in the US and the changing patterns in the use of Chinese medicine in China.
 Her on-going project focuses on professional autonomy among physicians in China's public hospital reforms.

-Jing Song is an Assistant Professor in Gender Studies Programme at The Chinese University of Hong Kong. she got her BA and MA in sociology at Peking University (China) and then an MA and PhD in sociology at Brown University (USA).
+Jing Song is Associate Professor in the Gender Studies Programme.
+She got her BA and MA in sociology at Peking University (China) and then an MA and PhD in sociology at Brown University (USA).
 Her research interests include gender, family, work, migration, urbanization, political participation, and market transition.
 Her research cover topics of women's self-employment and entrepreneurship, land development and property rights, dating, cohabitation and marriage, tied migration and family relations.
 She has published in China Quarterly, Urban Studies, The China Review, Eurasian Geography and Economics, Housing Studies, Population, Space and Place, Journal of Sociology, Journal of Chinese Sociology, Journal of Comparative Family Studies, Asian Anthropology, Chinese Journal of Sociology etc. Her book Gender and Employment in Rural China was published by Routledge in 2017.

 Tim Summers works on China’s politics, political economy, and international relations.
-In addition to his role as a senior consulting fellow on the Asia-Pacific Programme at Chatham House, Tim is adjunct assistant professor at the Centre for China Studies, The Chinese University of Hong Kong.
+In addition to his role as a senior consulting fellow on the Asia-Pacific Programme at Chatham House, Tim is Assistant Professor at the Centre for China Studies, The Chinese University of Hong Kong.

 Tim has presented at numerous academic and policy research conferences, spoken on developments in China to corporates and at investment conferences, given evidence to the British parliament’s foreign affairs committee, been interviewed by Bloomberg, CNBC, the BBC and Sky News, and published numerous media commentaries.
 Prior to taking his PhD, Tim was a British diplomat for 13 years, including a posting as consul-general in Chongqing from 2004 to 2007, and work in Hong Kong from 1996 to 2001.
 He speaks both Cantonese and Putonghua.